ubacm/old-ubacm.org/site/pages/checkins/index.md

 # Check-Ins

 UB ACM requires everyone who attends our events to check in.
 As a University at Buffalo student organization, we are required to collect the _UBIT ID_ of students who attend our events.
-For our club members' convenience, we developed a sophisticated check-in system that allows members to effortlessly check in to our events.
+The best way to collect this, according to the University, would be through the UBLinked Event Pass.

 <!-- <a class="waves-effect waves-teal btn" href="/checkins/raffle">Raffle</a> -->